dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 ## Buy The Parts

 First you have to buy the parts.
 Let's lay this thing out and take a look at the guts.
-It's basically **display (plugged into a) computer (plugged into a) battery**, with a **bluetooth keyboard**.
-Once you plug these things together, you have a pretty powerful computer for about **$150**:
+It's basically **display** plugged into a **computer** plugged into a **battery**, controlled with a **bluetooth keyboard**.
+Once you plug these things together, you have a surprisingly powerful computer for about **$150**:

 ![guts]({{ site.baseurl }}/images/posts/rw_diagram_v02.png)

 1. [**Computer. ($14)**](https://www.adafruit.com/product/3708) This design uses
 the **Raspberry Pi W**, a small, low-power computer that has both wifi and bluetooth on board.
-We'll use a **Pi W** with pre-soldered header pins, so you can plug in the specified display.
+This board has pre-soldered header pins, so you can plug in the specified display.
 To get the **Pi** up and running, you'll need a memory card with the [OS pre-installed](https://www.adafruit.com/product/3259), or you can [install it yourself](https://www.raspberrypi.org/downloads/noobs/).
 2. [**Display. ($49)**](https://www.amazon.com/gp/product/B0716RVNTS)
 The display is important.
-I've seen a lot of designs using small displays, and they typically have cables and plugs sticking out of them.
-To me that would be distracting.
-I chose a display that lays flat and has a ribbon connection, which is visually much cleaner.
+A lot of **Pi**-based devices have cables and plugs sticking out of them.
+I've gone that route, and to me that's distracting.
+After a lot of searching, I chose a display that lays flat and has a ribbon connection, which is visually much cleaner.
 3. **Keyboard. ($55)** Buyer's choice here.
 There are lots of options for bluetooth keyboards, and you can make your own choices on portability, feel,